opennode/waldur-core/docs/developer/tasks-and-executors.rst

 ^^^^^^^^^^^

 Use separate queue for heavy task which takes too long in order not to flood general queue.
 Note!
-Try to avoid You need to use heavy tasks only if a backend does not allow to split tasks into smaller regular tasks.
+You need to use heavy tasks only if a backend does not allow to split use smaller regular tasks.

 .. code-block:: python